 - Apply yellow mustard to the surface of each pork shoulder

-- Generously apply my pork rub to the surface of the meat
+- Generously apply a good pork rub to the surface of the meat

 Brisket Binding Agent and Rub

 The briskets were prepped in a similar way, but instead of using mustard for the binding agent, I used olive oil.
-Instead of using the pork rub, I used my beef rub.
-I use these two rubs on almost everything, and they work well as basic rubs.
-Learn more about my rub recipes here.
+Instead of using the pork rub, I used a coffee based beef rub.

 The Challenge: Having All the Meat Finish at the Same Time – How Long Will it Take to Smoke?

 The plan was to serve a group of 70 people at 5:30 pm Sunday night.
-I alway plan on about 90 minutes per pound of meat, so for the 8 pound pork shoulders I estimated it would take at least 12 hours.
+I always plan on about 90 minutes per pound of meat, so for the 8-pound pork shoulders, I estimated it would take at least 12 hours.
 The briskets were 20 pounds each, and if you do the math, that equates to 30 hours!
 Do you see the problem here?